Mojavesoft-Group/monstera/README.md

 # monstera
-Monstera is a browser extension that hides stuff that MiniGuinea is unable to block.
+Monstera is a browser extension that hides annoying stuff, such as:

-Stuff that Monstera blocks so far:
+- donation banners
-- Promoted Reddit posts
+- promoted Reddit posts
-- Donation banners for scratch.mit.edu and wikipedia.org
+- (more coming soon)

 Monstera is still in extremely early development.
 Expect large changes.